Configure the Server SSL Certificates

 These commands will confirm if HTTPS is working and allow you to view the certs the HTTPS server is responding with.

-Connect to Docker Shell
+Connect to the Shell Inside the Docker Containers

 docker exec -it polarity_platform bash

-Verify Polarity_Platform can connect to Polarity_Web
+Verify polarity_platform can connect to polarity_web

 docker exec -it polarity_platform bash

-openssl s_client -connect polarity_web:443 -showcerts
+openssl s_client -connect polarity_web:8443 -showcerts

-Verify Polarity_Web can connect to Polarity_Platform
+Verify polarity_web can connect to polarity_platform

 openssl s_client -connect polarity_platform:4001 -showcerts

-Verify Polarity_Web can connect to the Polarity Integration Store
+Verify polarity_web can connect to the Polarity Integration Store

 openssl s_client -connect integration-store.polarity.io:443 -showcerts